niquancong/swinessential/README.md

   - taiko
   - fruits
   - mania (mostly resizing) and adding note images
-  - update hit50 to be more orangy than green
 - write ahk program to have options to swap images for:
   - cursortrail
   - mania key images